pachyderm/docs/content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 1. And check that your cluster is [up and running](#8-check-that-your-cluster-is-up-and-running)
 1. (Optional) Install [JupyterHub and Pachyderm Mount Extension](#9-notebooks-users-install-pachyderm-jupyterlab-mount-extension) to experiment with your data in Pachyderm from your Notebook cells.

+{{% notice warning %}}
-!!!
-Warning "TL;DR - Give me the script"
+TL;DR - Give me the script

 [This script](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/deploy/gcp/gcp-doco-script.sh) will create a GKE cluster, the workload identity service accounts and permissions you need, a static IP, the cloud SQL instance and databases, and a cloud storage bucket.
 It will also install Pachyderm into the cluster.

 - Before running it, update the global variables at the top of the script and make sure to go through the [prerequisites](#1-prerequisites), as we are assuming that you have created a project and enabled the necessary APIs.
 Note that it will also create a file called ${NAME}.values.yaml in the current directory.

 - Once your script has run, [configure your context](#7-have-pachctl-and-your-cluster-communicate)   and [check that your cluster is up and running](#8-check-that-your-cluster-is-up-and-running).
+{{%/notice %}}

 ## 1. Prerequisites